voxel51/labs/plugins/click_segmentation/README.md

 <img src="assets/clicks_sky.png" alt="Keypoints for sky" width="800">

-NOTE: Clicked points are currently not rendered in the Sample modal.
-You can view them via the keypoints label field.

 _Choose a segmentation model from FiftyOne model zoo and click on Segment with Keypoints button_

 <img src="assets/seg_success_notification.png" alt="Segmentation successful" width="800">